Greta Army Camp

 Greta Army Camp was an Australian Army camp built in 1939 near Greta, New South Wales, Australia.
 It was used for training soldiers of the Second Australian Imperial Force (2AIF) during World War II.
+After World War II, the camp was converted into a migrant camp.
 The Australian army sold the site at auction in 1980.

 History

 In November 1939, 2930 acre of land was compulsorily acquired in the Allandale-Greta area to create one of the Australian Army's largest training camps.
 Built for the training of the 6th Division of the 2AIF because the existing Australian army facilities were occupied by Citizens Military Force units.